Get in Touch

 Why Use n8n

-• What is a workflow
+• Definition of a workflow

-• Differences between no-code and low-code automations
+• Distinctions between no-code and low-code automations

-• Alternatives to Zapier and Make at zero cost
+• Zero-cost alternatives to Zapier and Make

-• Benefits of local self-hosting
+• Advantages of local self-hosting

-• Email automations
+• Email automation

 • Data collection and cleaning